BattlePlugins/BattleDocs/docs/ba/config/simple.md

 ```

 ### Giving items for getting first place/ participating in a tournament
-* add the option `giveItems` into the `firstPlace:` config section.
+* Add the option `giveItems` into the `firstPlace:` config section.
 Create the section `firstPlace:` if it doesn't exist.
 After that you will need to list out your items: in a list below the options (see below example)
 * To give items to the losers, do the same but in the section `participants:`
 #### Example:
 ```yaml